ppppvz/Fairy-Stockfish/docs/generate_puzzles.md

 `output_file_name` - the name of the file to output to.
 If the extension is not present or doesn't match the selected data format the right extension will be appended.
 Default: puzzles

-`eval_limit` - evaluations with higher absolute value than this will not be written and will terminate a self-play game.
-Should not exceed 10000 which is VALUE_KNOWN_WIN, but is only hardcapped at mate in 2 (~30000).
-Default: VALUE_MATE (effectively disabled).

 `material_limit` - maximum allowed material advantage.
 Positions with material imbalance exceeding this value are filtered out.
 Default: 64000 (effectively disabled).

 `mate_ply` - when using `puzzle_depth`, only keep positions with mate in at least this many plies.
 Filters out mates that are too short.
-Default: 0.
+Default: 1.

 `random_move_min_ply` - the minimal ply at which a random move may be executed instead of a move chosen by search.
 Default: 1.